| A New "Take" on Tooth Brushing By Sheila Wolf, RDH

 down your teeth and the supporting structures that hold

+your teeth in your jaws.
 Today, we know that tooth decay, gum diseases,

 abscesses, pus, and bone loss are all caused by bacterial